 FAQ

-The choice depends on your final destination, aircraft type and timing constraints.
-Atatürk (LTBA) remains the business aviation benchmark: 100% dedicated infrastructure, premium GAT terminal, fast-track CIQ, immediate proximity to Levent-Maslak business districts (15 minutes) and historic centre (25 minutes).
-Ideal for short and medium-haul jets.
+The choice depends on your final destination and aircraft type.
+Atatürk (ISL/LTBA) remains the reference airfield for business aviation: dedicated infrastructure, GAT terminal, fast CIQ (20 minutes on average), and immediate proximity to Levent-Maslak (15 minutes) and the historic centre (25 minutes).
+This is the most common choice for short and medium-haul jets.

-Istanbul's three airports benefit from fast-track CIQ (Customs, Immigration, Quarantine) procedures for business aviation, but timing varies.
-Atatürk (LTBA) displays the fastest delays: 15 to 25 minutes on average via the GAT terminal, thanks to dedicated counters, prioritised passport control and direct coordination with customs authorities.
-FBO teams (Celebi Aviation, MNG Jet) ensure personalised accompaniment of each passenger.
+Atatürk (LTBA) has the shortest times: allow 15 to 25 minutes on average via the GAT terminal, thanks to dedicated counters and prioritised passport control.
+The FBO teams (Celebi Aviation, MNG Jet) assist each passenger on site.

 .jpg)